Abdul Mu'iz Sisa

 Abdul Mu'iz bin Sisa (born 20 April 1991) is a Bruneian footballer who plays as a left-sided full-back for Kasuka FC of the Brunei Super League.
-He won the first two Brunei Super League championships with Indera SC in 2012–13 and 2014, afterwards winning the Singapore Premier League with DPMM FC in 2019.
+He won the two league championships with Indera SC in 2012–13 and 2014, afterwards winning the Singapore Premier League with DPMM FC in 2019.

 Club career

+Indera

 Abdul Mu'iz rose through the ranks from the youth system of Indera SC.
 He appeared regularly at left back for Indera starting from the 2007-08 season, winning the Bruneian league championship twice and the Piala Sumbangsih once.

+DPMM

 Abdul Mu'iz was granted the opportunity to play for Brunei's sole professional side DPMM FC in 2016 after a season-ending injury to Sairol Sahari forced the Gegar Gegar men to look for a local left-back to provide additional cover to the position.
 Already an established Bruneian international, he joined in June 2016 after a successful trial.

 Abdul Mu'iz made his DPMM debut on 26 September 2016 against Young Lions in a 5–3 win.
 He was largely a backup to Najib Tarif in his stint there.

 On 4 December 2022, Abdul Mu'iz played in the final of the 2022 Brunei FA Cup where he was taken off injured at the half-hour mark.
 His team won the match 2–1 against Kasuka FC, bringing Abdul Mu'iz his first FA Cup winner's medal.
 After nine years with the royalty-owned team, he was released at the end of the 2024–25 season.

+Kasuka

+Abdul Mu'iz trained with Kasuka starting from the middle of 2025 and officially joined the club in October, debuting against Rimba Star on the 31st.
+He made eight appearances as Kasuka finished in second place in the league.

 International career

+Youth

 Abdul Mu'iz started his international career with the under-21 side of the national team.
 He was an unused squad player for the 2007 Hassanal Bolkiah Trophy, but appeared in every match for the 2012 edition, winning the trophy on home soil.

 Abdul Mu'iz next laced up with the under-23 team for the 27th SEA Games held in Myanmar in December 2013.
 Brunei lost every game to finish rock bottom of their group.